What is Blindness?

 Evidence from the Literature

-Demonstrated that minocycline-mediated suppression of microglial activation preserved photoreceptor layer thickness and visual acuity in inherited retinal dystrophy bearing the blindness tag.
+- Demonstrated that minocycline-mediated suppression of microglial activation preserved photoreceptor layer thickness and visual acuity in inherited retinal dystrophy.
 Provides a direct correlation between histological endpoints (photoreceptor survival, microglial marker expression) and OptoDrum-measured functional outcome at the near-blind endpoint.

-Longitudinal OptoDrum tracking in a glaucoma-like model with progressive RGC death and retinal degeneration demonstrates the correlation between age-related structural decline and the loss of optomotor function to a near-blind level.
-Provides a non-dystrophy context for structural-functional correlation at the glaucoma-related blindness endpoint.
+- Longitudinal OptoDrum tracking in a glaucoma-like model with progressive RGC death and retinal degeneration demonstrates the correlation between age-related structural decline and the loss of optomotor function to a near-blind level.

 Summary: Striatech Products supporting your research questions